igorpnk/Altium-DelphiScripts/README.md

-# Altium-DephiScripts
+# Altium-DelphiScripts
-Scripts for Altium Designer.
+Scripts for Altium Designer 17/18.